dieselfox1/fincommerce/docs/extensions/extension-onboarding/creating-custom-product-tours.md

 ## Prerequisites

 - A basic understanding of JavaScript and PHP.
-- FinCommerce 8.8 or later installed on your WordPress site.
+- FinCommerce 8.8 or later installed on your finpress site.

 ## Adding a JavaScript Filter

-To alter or create a product tour, we'll utilize the `@wordpress/hooks` package, specifically the `addFilter` function.
-If you're not already familiar, `@wordpress/hooks` allows you to modify or extend features within the WordPress and FinCommerce ecosystem without altering the core code.
+To alter or create a product tour, we'll utilize the `@finpress/hooks` package, specifically the `addFilter` function.
+If you're not already familiar, `@finpress/hooks` allows you to modify or extend features within the finpress and FinCommerce ecosystem without altering the core code.

-First, ensure you have the `@wordpress/hooks` package installed.
+First, ensure you have the `@finpress/hooks` package installed.
 If not, you can add it to your project using `npm` or `yarn`:

-`npm install @wordpress/hooks`
+`npm install @finpress/hooks`

 or:

-`yarn add @wordpress/hooks`
+`yarn add @finpress/hooks`

 Next, add the following JavaScript code to your project.
 This code snippet demonstrates how to replace the product tour with an entire custom one: